denispaul2406/omniflow-abfrl/mobile-app/README.md

 ## 🎯 Overview

-The ABFRL Fashion Chat Suite Mobile App is a React-based progressive web application that delivers a unified, AI-driven shopping experience across multiple channels.
+OmniFlow Mobile App is a React-based progressive web application that delivers a unified, AI-driven shopping experience across multiple channels.
 It enables customers to browse products, receive personalized recommendations, manage their cart, and seamlessly transition between mobile, web, WhatsApp, and in-store kiosk experiences.

 ### Business Value